AlfiyaZi/aakinshin.net/en/_drafts/dotnet/datetime.md

 #### Windows Resolution API

 So, how it can be changed?
 There are some Windows API which can be used: [timeBeginPeriod](https://msdn.microsoft.com/en-us/library/dd757624.aspx)/[timeEndPeriod](https://msdn.microsoft.com/en-us/library/dd757626.aspx) from `winmm.dll` and `NtQueryTimerResolution`/`NtSetTimerResolution` from `ntdll.dll`.
-You can use it direcly from C\#, here is a helper class for you:
+You can use it directly from C\#, here is a helper class for you:

 ```cs
 public struct ResolutionInfo